Learn how to create charming French Pots for your home and garden from simple terra cotta pots with our step-by-step tutorial.

 I have long admired custom-made French pots on Pinterest.
 Now I have a perfectly sun-lit kitchen window that is happy to house pots filled with herbs, so I’m sharing my process for achieving beautifully textured, aged, handmade French pots with a FREE printable transfer (available at the end of this post).
 Here’s what you need to get started:

-- Dark Antique Wax: Any antique wax will do but I like the Behr Designer Antique Wax from Home Depot
+- Dark Antique Wax: any antique wax will do but I like Behr Designer Antique Wax from Home Depot or Kilz Dark Sealing Wax

-- French Pot Transfer: Available at the end of the post
+- French Pot Transfer: download available at the end of the post

 - 2″ Paint Brush